gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

     return Optional.of(toProcess);
   }
 ```
-When _findNextToBeProcessed()_ method returns the row is changed to PROCESSING status and is not locked anymore.
+When the _findNextToBeProcessed()_ method returns, the row is changed to PROCESSING status and is not locked anymore.

 ###### MongoDB
-In MongoDb the same thing can be achieved by calling on the Spring MongoTemplate method [findAndUpdate](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo-template.find-and-upsert)
+In MongoDb the same thing can be achieved by calling the Spring MongoTemplate method [findAndUpdate](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo-template.find-and-upsert).
 Changing the status as presented in _findNextToBeProcessed()_ JPA.

 ### H2 Database (In memory)